demharusnam/SwiftUIDrag/README.md

 ### Visible Size

 The `visibleSize` parameter determines how much width or height of your content should be visible upon collapse.
-By default it is set to 60 for both.
+By default it is set to `60` for both.

 ### Content

-The `content` parameter is  `@escaping` and `@ViewBuilder`-wrapped which allows you to escape it into curly braces for you to easily describe your content in.
+The `content` parameter is  `@escaping`- and `@ViewBuilder`-wrapped which enables escaping into curly braces for you to easily describe your content in.
 Additionally, you get two callback parameters: `GeometryProxy` and `SDContentState`.

 The `GeometryProxy` enables you to customize any framing, positioning, and/or sizing based on the SDView.